arrow-left

 • Computer Modern Unicode

-Use Google Fonts to find and download fonts that best suit your needs.
+Use Google Fontsarrow-up-right to find and download fonts that best suit your needs.

-Fontpair and Fontjoy can help you generate font pairings.
+Fontpair arrow-up-rightand Fontjoyarrow-up-right can help you generate font pairings.

 💡 GRIDBit: "Serif" indicates the small "feet" of text.
 Therefore, "sans serif" fonts are slightly simpler in style.
 Sans serif used to be preferred for screen-based text due to the low resolution, but this is not as much of a problem with modern screens.